-I have since traveled the world finding out as much as I can about what is going on in my head and what it is you guys are working on.
-I visited dozens of institutions in 11 different countries and spoke at length with over 70 leading neurologists and neuroscientists.
+Nearly four years ago your older colleagues diagnosed me with Parkinson’s disease.
+They told me, ‘there is no cure, but we are working on it.’
+I have since traveled the world finding out as much as I can about what is going on in my head and what it is your field is working on.
+I have visited dozens of labs in 11 different countries and have spoken at length with over a hundred leading neurologists and neuroscientists.

 Most of your professors and science advisers know these cracks in the system much better than I do but throw up their hands believing there is nothing that can be done about them.
 More worrisome is that they also believe these cracks are getting wider all the time.
-The majority are not in a position to say or do anything about it, they rely on the system to keep their esteemed positions and to continue climbing the ladder.
+The majority are also not in a position to say or do anything about it, they rely on the system to keep their esteemed positions and to continue climbing the ladder.

 However, the beauty of being an individual is that you get to choose, even create, your own goals.
 You do have to conform to the system to some extent, but you should not allow it to dictate your motivations.
 Always remember that you are working towards something much bigger than getting your name published in Nature.

 I may be biased but I believe one of the best ways to see what you should be striving for is to engage with patients.
 I have met too many researchers who only see the diseases they study under a microscope.
 It is not always pleasant, but you need to see the diseases in people to realize that what you see in a dish does not always reflect reality and that the goal should always be to rid the world of them.